Prior Audit Experience and CFO Financial Reporting Aggressiveness

 51 Pages Posted: 25 Apr 2019 Last revised: 22 Mar 2022

-In this study, we leverage social identity theory to study the financial reporting behavior of chief financial officers (CFOs) with prior auditing experience.
-Social identity theory suggests that the values learned within a profession are likely to influence behavior after an individual leaves the profession.
-Our tests indicate that, on average, CFOs who were former auditors report less aggressively than CFOs without previous auditing experience.
-Thus, the public accounting social identity – which should include a mindset that values ethical, conservative, and transparent financial reporting – appears to persist when auditors take high-level positions in industry.
-However, we also find that the reporting behavior of prior-auditor CFOs becomes more aggressive over time as the salience of their public accounting experience decays.
-Auditors appear to adjust effort similarly, as both audit fees and audit delay are lower for clients with prior-auditor CFOs but increase as the CFOs’ time away from public accounting increases.
-Overall, our study provides support for social identity theory in a new setting and offers important insights regarding how auditing experience impacts the financial reporting decisions of top executives.
+In this study, we investigate the financial reporting behavior of chief financial officers (CFOs) with significant prior audit experience.
+Our tests indicate that, on average, CFOs who were former audit managers or partners report less aggressively than CFOs without prior audit experience.
+Thus, the mindset that auditors develop during their time in public accounting – which should value objective, transparent, and conservative financial reporting – appears to persist when auditors take high-level positions in industry.
+However, we also find that the reporting behavior of prior-auditor CFOs becomes more aggressive over time as the salience of their audit experience decays.
+Further, we find that audit fees are lower for clients with prior-auditor CFOs but increase as the CFOs’ time away from auditing increases.
+Overall, our study offers important insights regarding how audit experience is associated with the financial reporting behavior of CFOs.

 Suggested Citation: Suggested Citation